sarthakjdev/wapi.go/.github/COMMIT_CONVENTION.md

 ---

-🙌 Thanks for contributing to `wapi.js`!
+🙌 Thanks for contributing to `wapi.go`!
 By adhering to these conventions, we're making our repository a better place.
 If you're new, welcome aboard, and if you've been here, thanks for sticking around!

 ---